undyingworld/EmeraldTools/README.md

 # Emerald Tools
-This addon adds emerald items to the game.
+This addon adds emerald and copper items to the game.
 It was primarily made for testing nova's capabilities.

+# Building
+To build it, you should have [BuildTools](https://www.spigotmc.org/wiki/buildtools/) for 1.20.1 installed in the project folder.
+Follow [Nova's guide](https://docs.xenondevs.xyz/nova/addon/) to set it up.

 # Features
  - [x] Tools (Axe, Pickaxe, Sword, Shovel, Hoe)